elysemontano/elyse-lecture-notes/ruby-methods.md

 #### Methods with Conditional Logic
     - Oftentimes we need to add more logic into a method.
-We can create a method that decides which number is greater.
+Let's create a problem where we create a method that decides which number is greater.
         - Every `def` needs an `end`
         - Every `if` needs an `end`
         - Two different ends means two different execution layers of code